 Visitors sent to the island described a fortification measuring "fifty or sixty yards square"

 with "cabins" located both inside (18) and outside (9) the fort walls.
 Although the term

-"cabins," might bring to mind small, square log structures, cabins was a term often used
+"cabins" might bring to mind small, square log structures, cabin was a term often used

 to describe Indian houses and could refer to a structure erected in a traditional or familiar

 fashion.
 Indeed, a 1707 map of the Upper Potomac drafted by a German-born Swiss explorer